Mountain Retreats in Spain

 Cruz de Tejeda

 The Parador de Cruz de Tejeda, on Las Palmas de Gran Canaria in the Canary Islands, is surprisingly well-suited for mountain-loving travellers.
 Rising at 1,560 metres above the sea level, the Parador offers unrestricted views onto the forests and mountainous sceneries within which it is encapsulated.
 The hotel’s style can be described as modern, yet retaining some of the traditional features of Canarian architecture.
 Visitors can thus enjoy a peaceful retreat in the both cosy and lavish environment of the Parador, which is also equipped with state-of-the-art spa facilities including the outdoor infinity pool, perched above a luxuriant pine forest.

-Famously known for being the first Parador to open in 1928, the Parador de Gredos deserves a place among the best ones to visit during the winter and spring seasons.
+Famously known for being the first Parador to open in 1928, the Parador de Gredos deserves a place among the best ones to visit during the summer, spring and autumn seasons.
 The hotel was formerly used as a royal hunting lodge, and has kept its atmosphere of comfortable refuge thanks to, for instance, the great fireplaces warming up the common areas.
 The Parador’s location, at the heart of the Sierra Gredos mountain range, invites guests to long walks throughout the surrounding forests, meadows and picturesque hills.
 Hiking and fishing are only some of the outdoor activities to do at the Parador de Gredos, which possesses so much charm as to transform your stay into an incredibly soothing experience.